-I am waiting for the full line up but details are emerging, one summer day at a time.
+I await the full lineup, but details are emerging, one summer day at a time.

-If you saw Hunger or Shame, then expect having your assumptions challenged with Brit director Steve McQueen’s latest drama Twelve Years a Slave.
-The fine artist turned director has once again cast Michael Fassbender, a favourite collaborator, who joins an A list cast that will likely turn up on the red carpet.
-Don’t be fooled by the trailer.
-Provocation is in store: McQueen doesn’t make easy films.
-I want to leave the theatre the same way I did after Shame: squirming.
+If you saw Hunger or Shame, then expect to have your assumptions challenged with Brit director Steve McQueen’s latest drama, Twelve Years a Slave.
+The fine artist turned director has once again cast Michael Fassbender, a favourite collaborator, who joins an A-list cast that will likely turn up on the red carpet.
+But don’t be fooled by the trailer.
+Provocation is in store: McQueen doesn’t make accessible films.

-If that cast doesn’t warm things up sufficiently, Idris Elba can be counted on to lend some serious heat in the biopic Mandela: Long Walk to Freedom.
+If that cast doesn’t warm things up sufficiently, Idris Elba can be counted on to lend heat in the biopic Mandela: Long Walk to Freedom.
 Elba, star of The Wire and rumoured to be the next Bond, joins a long list of actors, including Sydney Poitier and Morgan Freeman, who have played Nelson Mandela in their careers.
-Elba is hardly a household name but this film has Oscar buzz just as Lincoln and The Iron Lady did.
+Elba is hardly a household name, but this film has Oscar buzz, just as Lincoln and The Iron Lady did.
 Both secured their leads an Oscar.
-Is Elba in for the same luck?
+So is Elba in for the same luck?

-Other dramatic heavyweights include the film adaptation of the Tony and Pulitzer prize award winning play “August: Osage County” with a stellar cast attached and golden boy George Clooney as producer.
+Other dramatic heavyweights include the film adaptation of the award-winning Tony and Pulitzer play “August: Osage County” with a stellar cast attached and golden boy George Clooney as producer.

-The Midnight Madness program celebrates 25 this year and programmer Colin Geddes is promising a “feast of phantasmagorical characters and jaw-dropping scenes, playing host to bizarre biological monstrosities, ruthless dominatrix gangs, paranormal mirrors and the hijinks of supernatural cheerleaders.”
+The Midnight Madness program celebrates 25 this year, and programmer Colin Geddes promises a “feast of phantasmagorical characters and jaw-dropping scenes, playing host to bizarre biological monstrosities, ruthless dominatrix gangs, paranormal mirrors and the hijinks of supernatural cheerleaders.”
 Too bad I’ll be sleeping.
 I leave those choice gems for the TIFF night owls, one of which resides in my household.

 Excited?
-Join me in the dark or in line.*
+Join me in the dark or the lineup.*

-Packages are on sale now and single tickets will go on sale September 1st.
+Packages are on sale now, and single tickets will go on sale on September 1st.